verygoodgraphics/vgg_docs/docs/index.md

 Thanks to [VGG Daruma](what/daruma.md), which is a file format with an open standard specification containing both design part and code part, VGG allows you to develop applications directly on design drafts, eliminating the need to write UI code on your own.
+More details could be found in [Quick Start](quick_start.md).

 ![design_as_code](assets/images/dac.png)